rubenprietodiaz/gmxQtools/README.md

-# Molecular Dynamics and Free Energy Perturbation Setup Scripts
+# MD and FEP setup

-This repository contains scripts to set up molecular dynamics (MD, GROMACS) and free energy perturbation (FEP, Q) simulations for GPCRs.
-The provided scripts streamline the preparation process for these simulations, making it easier to configure and execute them using the `pymemdyn` package.
+This repository contains scripts for setting up molecular dynamics (MD) simulations using GROMACS and free energy perturbation (FEP) simulations using Q for ligand-GPCR complexes.
+The provided scripts simplify the preparation process for these simulations, making it easier to configure and execute them using the pymemdyn package.
+Additionally, these scripts allow you to prepare multiple ligands simultaneously.

 ## Prerequisites